code-kern-ai/bricks/generators/python_functions/spelling_correction/code_snippet.md

 from nltk.util import ngrams
 from nltk.corpus import words, brown

-YOUR_ATTRIBUTE: str = "text" # Choose any available attribute here.
+YOUR_ATTRIBUTE: str = "text" # only text attributes

 def spelling_correction(record):
     """Corrects the spelling of a word in a record and returns the corrected sentence."""